bigsmoke/pg_safer_settings/README.md

 #### Function: `pg_safer_settings_table__register()`

 This trigger function creates and maintains the safer settings tables that are registered with it.
-To get this trigger

 Function return type: `trigger`